Bringing Everything Together

-From individual words to flowing stories
+From loose words to flowing stories

 Ready for your first story!

-After this page, you'll have all the tools to confidently read your first Italian story.
-Remember: you don't need to understand every word - focus on the main plot and enjoy the adventure!
+After this page you have all the tools you need to read your first Italian story with confidence.
+Remember: you do not have to understand every single word โ€“ focus on the main idea and enjoy the adventure!

 Chapter 13